 Why breathwork matters here

 Guided breathwork in open desert air amplifies this effect.
-The slower exhale-weighted patterns we use at the Desert Reset directly engage the vagus nerve, which is the body's master regulator of the parasympathetic "rest and digest" state.
+The slower exhale-weighted patterns we use at the Desert Reset directly engage the vagus nerve, which is the body's master regulator of the parasympathetic 'rest and digest' state.
 In a lab, this takes work.
 In the desert, it is almost automatic.

 “The desert doesn't fix you.
 It stops interrupting the part of you that was already trying to heal.”